| Last Name | Frequency (in 2017) |

 Many surnames originated from words referring to the bearers of qualities, denoting the physical or mental qualities of a person, according to which the community characterized and called it.

 Most often, surnames were formed from the nicknames of their bearers and they were sometimes funny or cool.
-For example, the last names such as Opatrný (cautious), Dlhý or Dlhoš (long) or Plačko (crying man).
+For example, the last names such as Opatrný (cautious), Dlhý or Dlhoš (long), or Plačko (crying man).

 Surnames from given names

-Surnames in the Christian environment originated from various official canonized forms of names from the New Testament, Old Testament, names of Saints and other names.
+Surnames in the Christian environment originated from various official canonized forms of names from the New Testament, Old Testament, names of Saints, and other names.

-For example, a large number of surnames like Petráš, Peterka or Petrík were created from the New Testament name Peter.
+For example, a large number of surnames like Petráš, Peterka, or Petrík were created from the New Testament name Peter.

 Surnames according to family relationships

-An interesting group of the last names consists of family names formed from family relations.
+An interesting group of last names consists of family names formed from family relations.
 Among them, perhaps the most common last names came from the word baba, which means grandmother in English.

-For example, surnames such as Babka, Babečka or Babiak originated from this word.
+For example, surnames such as Babka, Babečka, or Babiak originated from this word.

 Surnames according to social status